zetta-code/ZendSkeletonApplication/README.md

-# ZendSkeletonApplication
+# Zetta\ZendSkeletonApplication

 ## Introduction

-This is a skeleton application using the Zend Framework MVC layer and module systems.
+This is a skeleton application by Zetta using the Zend Framework MVC layer and module systems.
 This application is meant to be used as a starting place for those looking to get their feet wet with Zend Framework.